Azure/bellhop/docs/scaler/modules/README.md

 _You can reference these resource types when creating new scalers: [Azure Resource Graph Type Reference](https://docs.microsoft.com/en-us/azure/governance/resource-graph/reference/supported-tables-resources)_

 **For example**
-When creating the `App Service Plan` scaler module, the folder structure looks like this:
+When creating the `App Service Plan` scaler module (discussed in detail below), the folder structure looks like this:
 ```
 ./functions/scaler/BellhopScaler/scalers/microsoft.web/serverfarms/function.psm1
 ```

 ## Creating a New Scaler Module
-How can I extend this myself for a new Azure Resource Type?

 This solution was designed to be extensible from the beginning, with the idea being that to scale a new resource you only need to write a new module.
-There are a few steps to this process:
+The core Engine and Scaler Function code should not have to change.
+There are a few steps to follow to ensure success:

 1) Create new folder in the `/functions/scaler/BellhopScaler/scalers` folder that follows the pattern based on [Azure Resource Type](https://docs.microsoft.com/en-us/azure/governance/resource-graph/reference/supported-tables-resources)
     - **The format of these folders is important because the main Scaler-Trigger function uses the resource type returned from the Graph API query to determine the path to the correct Powershell Module to import**